Chuxtr76/chuxtr76.github.io/_tabs/about.md

 upgrades, software installs, server upgrades, the normal level 1 or 2 help desk stuff that they didn't want to hire for.
 Eventually, I decided to get some formal education, and went to a local tech college majoring in Information and Network Technology.
 After breezing through that, I moved on to formally work for a local MSP.
-I stayed with MSP's for pretty much my entire career, they seemed to offer a variety that you couldn't find working for as an inhouse tech.
+I stayed with MSP's for pretty much my entire career, they seemed to offer a variety that you couldn't find working as an inhouse tech.
 Besides, I'd seen enough inhouse tech's that had really let their skills go to realize I didn't want that for myself.

 Working at MSP's gave a good variety.
 Everything from advanced networking and systems deployments to migrations to consulting gigs advising an inhouse department the best way to deploy a new technology and troubleshooting technologies that the inhouse team wasn't qualified or advanced enough to tackle.
 Eventually I worked my way up to being "the" senior level guy, and the one that everyone turned to when they couldn't figure something out.
 I love solving problems and usually if the problems got to me, they were pretty complex.
-Unfortunately a few of my employers told me I had capped out, and that without specializing or moving in to management, I was probably never going to advance.
-Since I don't like managment, it looked like it was time to specialize.
+Unfortunately, a few of my employers told me I had capped out, and that without specializing or moving in to management, I was probably never going to advance.
+Since I don't like management, it looked like it was time to specialize.
 This brings us to now.

 # So where are we trying to get to now?